Accruent/robotframework-zoomba/docs/README.md

 What is RobotFramework-Zoomba?
 --------------

-Robotframework-Zoomba is a collection of libraries spanning GUI, REST API, SOAP API, Mobile, and Windows Desktop (WinAppDriver) automation using [Robot Framework](https://github.com/robotframework/robotframework).
+Robotframework-Zoomba is a collection of libraries spanning GUI, REST API, and SOAP API automation using [Robot Framework](https://github.com/robotframework/robotframework).
 These libraries are extensions of existing libraries [SeleniumLibrary](https://github.com/robotframework/SeleniumLibrary), [Requests](https://github.com/bulkan/robotframework-requests), and [SudsLibrary](https://github.com/aljcalandra/robotframework-sudslibrary).